KnBrckr/pumastudios/readme.txt

 * Include excerpt box on page edit screen - Useful for member-only content
 * Auto-complete purchase of subscriptions for virtual products
 * Allow WooCommerce download files to be in alternate /content directory
-* Allow use of data-appointlet-organization on img tags in editor for Appointlet to function

 == Installation ==